 I get a lot of emails here in the Cutting for Business office.
-I’ve been recently surprised at the amount of Silhouette Cameo and Cricut based small business owners who don’t have an appropriate email signature!
+I’ve been recently surprised at the amount of Silhouette and Cricut craft business owners who don’t have an appropriate email signature – or one at all!

 What is an Email Signature?

-An email signature is simply a way to close your emails.
+An email signature is simple a way to close your emails.
 It generally offers your name, website address, and social media links.
 It’s like an electronic business card.
-Email signatures make your business more professional, plus it’s free advertising!
+Email signatures make your business more professional, plus it’s free advertising.